STRATEGIC THINKING WEEKLY

 Framework archaeology reverses this.
 You dig into what you're already doing well and extract the underlying structure.
 The benefits compound:

 You can teach it.
 Tacit knowledge stays locked in one person's head.
 Explicit frameworks spread across teams.
-Once my video pipeline was documented, anyone could follow the same process and get similar results.
+Sebastian went from "I just talk to people" to training three new reps in his first month.

 You can improve it.
 You can't optimize what you can't see.
 Once the framework is visible, you can test variations, identify weak spots, and strengthen specific components.

 You can transfer it.
-The audio breakthrough transferred directly to video.
-A pattern from one component might solve problems across your entire workflow.
+A framework extracted from sales might apply to customer support.
+A pattern from project management might work in personal planning.
 The structure travels even when the context changes.

 You can automate it.
 AI needs explicit instructions.
 Tacit knowledge produces vague prompts and generic outputs.
 Documented frameworks become precise inputs that generate consistent results.